 Fat Content of 4Health

-At 14% fat according to the guaranteed analysis, this particular recipe sits at about average.
+At 14% fat according to the guaranteed analysis, this particular food recipe sits at about average.
 Much of the fat comes from the fish ingredients which are high in omega fatty acids.
 However, the use of canola oil as the whole-fat source is less than desirable.

 >>>Does your dog need to lose a few pounds?
 Here are our choices for the best diet dog food.